You want to make a donation to support refugees in the UK

 You are an Afghan who has been evacuated to the UK

-The Government have published a website to provide information on your rights an entitlements in the UK.
+The UK Government has published a website to provide information on your rights an entitlements in the UK.

-The Government have also set up a helpline for Afghans living in temporary hotel accommodation.
+The UK Government have also set up a helpline for Afghans living in temporary hotel accommodation.
 The helpline provides information on the support available to you.
-Please dial: 02475 389 980 and press ‘Option 1’ when asked to do so.
+Please dial 0247 538 9980 and press ‘Option 1’ when asked to do so.

-A new free service called the Afghan Pro Bono Initiative, has been set up to provide legal advice to people who arrived under the ARAP or ACRS scheme.
-You can find more details here.
+A new free service called the Afghan Pro Bono Initiative has been set up to provide legal advice to people who arrived under the ARAP or ACRS scheme.

 You are an Afghan living in the UK and have made an asylum claim